Awe1alex/loginMEVN/README.md

 ## Functionality:

-There is unused mutations in vuex store, i dont count them as junk code, they can be used in future
+There are unused mutations in vuex store, i dont count them as junk code, they can be used in future

 Jwt authorization token does not expires